flancian/garden/liquid-democracy.md

 - Which are your thoughts on [[liquid democracy]] and alternate forms of governance?
   - You can leave your thoughts on the public document below.
 - If you could change one thing in the world, what would it be?
+  - In Flancia all the people's proposals are considered as thoroughly as possible by those in positions of power.